openanthem/nimbus-core/CONTRIBUTING.md

 We are always thrilled to receive pull requests.
 We do our best to process them quickly.
 If your pull request is not accepted on the first try, don't get discouraged!
-Our contributor's guide explains [the review process we use for simple changes](https://anthemopensource.atlassian.net/wiki/spaces/opensource/pages/45842546/Making+a+Contribution).
+The review process we use is meant to be receptive and fair.

 ### Talking to other Anthem Open Source users and contributors